 Over the past decade, there has been a growing debate over the legalization and use of marijuana.
-This is especially such an area where the herb has been legalized as in the case of several states in America as well as Canada.
 Questions have been raised on why is marijuana illegal, and the answers have often fuelled more debate than answers.
 Various movements and prominent persons in government have campaigned for the legalization of weed.
-This has been seen through demonstrations and tabling of bills in multiple parliaments around the world.
+This has been seen through demonstrations against marijuana prohibition and tabling of bills in multiple parliaments around the world.
+Today in many federal states and in Canada, marijuana has been legalized.
 Most of the world, however, still classifies the herb as illegal with hefty punishments for any association with it.
 So why is weed illegal?
 Well, to better answer this question, we need to look at the history of the herb as well as the cultural view different countries around the world have towards it.

 History of Marijuana

-Marijuana also referred to as cannabis by most has been with us as far back as the prehistoric times.
+Marijuana or also referred to as cannabis by most has been with us as far back as prehistoric times.
 Cannabis plants are argued to have come from central Asia more specifically the areas of Mongolia and southern Serbia.
-As early as when people started cultivating crops, so was marijuana use.
+As early as when people started cultivating crops, they have started using marijuana.
 This goes back to nearly 12,000 years.
 Weed has been found in the tombs of noble people in China, dating back to approximately 2500 B.C.
-During the period, it was either used as a medicine, for spiritual purposes or its psychoactive effects.
+During the period, it was either used as a medicine, for spiritual purposes or for its psychoactive effects.
 The plant spread to India through coastal farmers at around 2000 B.C and became widely used.
-The plant also spread to the Middle East at around the same time and is believed to have been used by the Scythians.
+The plant also spread to the Middle East nearly the same time and is believed to have been used by the Scythians.
 It quickly spread to Russia, Ukraine, Germany, and Britain in the 5th Century.
 In the centuries preceding that period, cannabis seeds spread all over the world, reaching the United States in the 20th century through refugees of the Mexican revolution that took place in 1910.

 The plant was widely used by ancient communities to aid in several medical issues.
 These include easing pain during childbirth and providing relief to toothaches.
 Marijuana was also used as an anesthetic during surgery.
 The different communities found different ways of consuming the drug with most of them smoking it.